What is Agile project management?—A strength or weakness?

 Do you want ultimate control for long?
 Give ProofHub a try

-Proofing
+7. Proofing

 Are you still following the time-consuming method of review and approval?
 The manager forwards the design to the senior person.
 The senior person finds faults and then the email is again sent to the designer.
 The designer makes the changes.
 The manager approves it.
 The manager shares it with the client.
 The client doesn’t like it.
 It goes back and forth through emails to make the changes.
-And you can well imagine, it consumes a lot of time and energy.
-And it is equally frustrating for everyone involved in the design process.
-No matter what, you need a tool that can bring everything at one place so you are saved from checking email back and forth.

-With an online proofing tool like ProofHub, you can instantly make changes to your design.
-ProofHub has an in-built proofing tool to collaborate on the designs and review it right away from any number of people in one place.
-It saves your time and energy.
 Annotate files with markup tools to bring changes to specific regions.
 You get the option to comment and reply to comments within a thread that focuses on quick feedback.
-And the best part is you can upload versions of files to compare it with the previous version to review changes.
-It’s very easy-to-use even for first-time users.
+The best part is you can upload versions of files to compare it with the previous version to review changes.
+It’s very easy to use even for first-time users.
 All you need to do is upload a file and your work is done.

-• Collaborate on designs & documents in real time
+• Collaborate on designs & documents in real-time

 • Annotate files with markup tools